dylanmc/CryptoBook/src/1_Introduction.md

- 2. how much more secure would it be to have weird symbols (Greek letters or Egyption heiroglyphics), instead of letters, for the cyphertext in a Caesar's Cipher?
+ 2. how much more secure would it be to have weird symbols (Greek letters or Egyption heiroglyphics), instead of letters, for the cyphertext in a Caesar's cipher?
 Explain your answer.

  3. _key distribution_ is the challenge of getting the secret key to your friend.
 One way to distribute a key would be to include it in